rust-aarhus/meetups/meetups/2023/meetup-02/meetup-02.md

 # Rust Aarhus meetup #2 sponsored by [BRØLSTÆRK]

+ATTENTION: THE LOCATION HAS BEEN CHANGED TO A BUILDING JUST NEXT TO THE OLD LOCATION.
+THE ADDRESS IS SKÆRINGVEJ 110, 8520 LYSTRUP - PLEASE CHECK THIS [IMAGE][map].

 Rust Aarhus and [BRØLSTÆRK] invites you to this free meetup for all interested in the programming language [Rust].

 The program for the evening is: